anjathiart/100-days-of-code/r1-log.md

 `Define custom methods on a model to add custom “row-level” functionality to your objects.
 Whereas Manager methods are intended to do “table-wide” things, model methods should act on a particular model instance.

 This is a valuable technique for keeping business logic in one place – the model.`

+### R1D83 - 20201025
+Linguilearn.
+Updated the word_search endpoint to have an extra step where the word is first looked for in the DB before hitting the Oxford API, and then saving it to the DB if a valid match is found.
+Also added a route for a user to add a word to their list.
+And added more unit tests.